Constitution of the General Faculty of the University of Arizona

 The Naming Advisory Committee: The President shall forward all proposals for honorary naming of any site on University property to the attention of the Naming Advisory Committee.
 After review and deliberation, the committee forwards a written recommendation on each proposal to the President for further action.

 The Undergraduate Council reviews all undergraduate curricular action items forwarded from academic units, colleges, auxiliary units, the University-wide General Education Committee, any General Faculty Standing Committee or Senate Standing Committee or ad hoc committee.
-All action items approved by the Undergraduate Council are reviewed by the College Academic Administrators Council, Provost’s Council, and the Senate Executive Committee before advancing to the Senate for approval.
+All action items approved by the Undergraduate Council are reviewed by the College Academic Administrators Council Actions other than modifications to existing majors, options, minors, degrees, certificates or programs of study go forward for review by Provost’s Council, and the Senate Executive Committee before advancing to the Senate for approval.

 - The Academic Programs Subcommittee deals with the creation, deletion, suspension or modification of undergraduate academic units, majors, options, minors, degrees, certificates, and programs of study.
 Curriculum and academic policies issues may also be reviewed by this subcommittee as needed or as time permits.